prologapp/postgres14-postgis-pg_similarity/README.md

-# postgres-postgis-pg_similarity
+# postgres13-postgis-pg_similarity
-A Dockerfile for setup a postgres + postgis + pg_similarity image.
+A Dockerfile for setup a postgres 13 + postgis + pg_similarity image.